sishii1214/sishii1214.github.io/README.md

 Welcome to Shun Ishii's homepage!

 ## About me
-I'm Shun Ishii, a JSPS Research Fellow (PD) at Keio University (Host : Prof. Kenichi Bannai).
+I'm Shun Ishii, a JSPS Research Fellow (PD) at Keio University.
 I have much interest in Galois groups and fundamental groups.

+Currently, I'm thinking about the arithmetic aspects of the Galois actions on the fundamental groups of once-punctured elliptic curves.

 email address : (my lastname).(my firstname)@keio.jp

 ## Papers
-2. The $mathfrak{p}$-primary-primary Uniform Boundedness Conjecture for Drinfeld Modules

-   ・accepted for publication in International Journal of Number Theory.
+3. The $mathfrak{p}$-primary-primary Uniform Boundedness Conjecture for Drinfeld Modules, accepted for publication in International Journal of Number Theory.

+2. (survey article, in japanese), accepted for publication in RIMS Kokyuroku Bessatsu.
-1. On isogeny characters of Drinfeld modules of rank two

-   ・Mathematische Zeitschrift,**301**, 455–470 (2022), available at [here](https://link.springer.com/article/10.1007/s00209-021-02921-5).
+1. On isogeny characters of Drinfeld modules of rank two, Mathematische Zeitschrift,**301**, 455–470 (2022), available at [here](https://link.springer.com/article/10.1007/s00209-021-02921-5).

 ## Preprints